 The conclusion was that to remove dissatisfaction, the manager must identify and remove the factors causing it.
 To improve satisfaction, you must add those desired factors.
 Though, this can only be effective after removing aspects of dissatisfaction.

-- Hygiene Factors - Dissatisfying factors are labeled as hygiene factors - as they are part of the context in which the job was performed (rather than functions of the job itself).
+Hygiene Factors are dissatisfying factors - as they are part of the context in which the job was performed (rather than functions of the job itself).
 Common hygiene factors include: work conditions, company policies, supervisions, salary, safety, and security.

-- Motivators - Satisfying factors were labeled as motivators.
-Motivators, in contrast to hygiene factors, are factors are intrinsic to the job.
+Motivators are satisfying factors.
+Motivators, in contrast to hygiene factors, are factors intrinsic to the job.
 Common hygiene factors include: personal recognition, achievement, engaging work, meaningful responsibilities, career advancement, and personal growth opportunities.

 Herzberg's research found that motivators were far more effective in motivating employee productivity.
 It provided a way to motivate through improved work conditions - which lead to a burgeoning of job enrichment programs.

 The primary criticisms of this approach concern the definition of job satisfaction.
 Also, there are issues in the ability to differentiate hygienes from motivators.
 In some instances, variations of a factor could be each.

-Also, it fails to address the quality of the relationship between management and subordinates.
+Also, Hygiene Theory fails to address the quality of the relationship between management and subordinates.